shader-slang/shader-slang.github.io/docs/reflection-api.md

 // TODO: Show reflection API example for the shader example above.

-### Key Concepts: Layouts for Types and Variables
+### `TypeLayout` and `VariableLayout`

-To store the "layout" information, Slang has the following concepts and relationships:
+To store the "layout" information, Slang introduces the following key concepts and relationships:

 - **TypeLayout** (`TypeLayoutReflection`): provides **size** and alignment information for a type.
 It also contains information about "sub-parts" such as fields of a struct, element type of an array and other nested types.